sudheeshm/movieapp/Readme.md

    1. appsettings.json
    2. UnitTest.cs class (if you like to unit test the application)

+Server side Unit testing is available.
+This is done via MS test tools.

 There are few asumptions made here:
 -----------------------------------